 The day on the water was one of our best days ever!
-We began the day at Ras Fumba where we met our cheerful crew, got fitted for snorkeling equipment and then waded out to the dhow.
-We sailed to a location ideal for snorkeling and followed our guide as he pointed out the gorgeous and abundant sea life.
+We began the day at Ras Fumba where we met our cheerful crew, got fitted for snorkeling equipment and then waded out to board traditional dhows.
+We sailed to a location ideal for snorkeling and followed our guide as he pointed out the gorgeous and abundant marine life.
 Then on to Kwale Island for lunch and a nature walk.
-Back on board we sailed to a sandbar where some guests opted for more snorkeling, but we chose to stretch out on the white sand and swim in the warmest and most blue water we’d ever experienced!
+Back on board the dhow we sailed to a sandbar where we stretched out on the white sand and swam in the warmest and bluest water we’d ever experienced!

 Zanzibar Nature and Wildlife

 Bird lovers and nature lovers will love traveling to Zanzibar.
 The Jozani Chwaka Bay National Park on the island of Unguja is home of the endemic and endangered Zanzibar red colobus monkey. (note: some tours will only take you to a small area of the Jozani forest.
 Confirm your expectations before booking a tour)